-The Royal London provides a full range of emergency and local services, including one of the largest children's hospitals in the UK and one of London's busiest Accident and Emergency (A&E) departments.
+We offer a full range of local and specialist services, which includes one of the largest children's hospitals in the UK with one of London's busiest paediatric accident and emergency departments.

-Home to London's Air Ambulance charity, The Royal London is also one of the capital's leading trauma and hyper-acute stroke centres.
+Home to London's Air Ambulance, The Royal London is also one of the capital's leading trauma and emergency care centres and hyper-acute stroke centres.